Contents of Volumes Published to Date

 William J. Foreman, "Swift's Twists: A Case for Metaphor"

-Louise K. Barnett, "Betty's Freckled Neck: Swift, Women, and Women Readers"
+"Betty's Freckled Neck: Swift, Women, and Women Readers"

 Frank Boyle, "Old Poetry and New Science: Swift, Cowley, and Modernity"